-Ka-BOOM!”
-The dynamite exploded in the distance, not clearing the way for miners, but destroying large dinosaur fossils at a recently abandoned dig site.
-This damage wasn’t the scheme of some 1800’s fossil cynic, but the result of a bitter competition between the two most prolific pioneers of paleontology in North America — Othniel Marsh and Edward Cope.
-Both of these men were gifted paleontologists and their work has made a tremendous impact on science.
+The dynamite exploded in the distance, not clearing the way for miners but destroying large dinosaur fossils at a recently abandoned dig site.
+This damage wasn’t the scheme of some 1800s fossil cynic but the result of a bitter competition between the two most prolific pioneers of paleontology in North America — Othniel Marsh and Edward Cope.
+Both of these men were gifted paleontologists, and their work has made a tremendous impact on science.

-When Cope was figuring out the anatomy of a new species of plesiosaur, which is a creature like “Leviathan” mentioned in the Bible, found in Kansas (in the same rock layers I was digging in earlier this year), he made the mistake of switching the position of the head and tail on the creature.
-Marsh was the first to point out Cope’s mistake, and was later confirmed by another scientist.
+When Cope was figuring out the anatomy of a new species of plesiosaur, a sea creature like “Leviathan” mentioned in the Bible, found in Kansas (in the same rock layers I was digging in earlier this year), he made the mistake of switching the position of the head and tail on the creature.
+Marsh was the first to point out Cope’s mistake, which was later confirmed by another scientist.
 Although Cope tried to fix his mistake — even trying to buy every published copy of his finding — his pride had been greatly wounded, and these two scientists would never be friends again.

-That was just the beginning of a crazy dinosaur discovering race.
+That was just the beginning of a crazy dinosaur discovery race.
 Marsh sent out spies to check on Cope’s progress.
 Cope rushed to be the first to publish new dinosaur discoveries.
 They both slandered each other and had their own competitive connections.
 Marsh was aggressive and cold; Cope was bitter and prideful.

 Their final efforts to destroy each other left them both without family or funding and with permanently ruined reputations.
 Because of a government funding scandal, many of Marsh’s fossils were even taken away.
 Cope died at the young age of 56, and Marsh at the age of 67, just a few years later.

-“Let this mind be in you which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: but made Himself of no reputation, and took upon Hi the form of a servant, and was made in the likeness of me: and being found in fashion as a man, He humbled Himself, and became obedient unto death, even the death of the cross.
+Let this mind be in you which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: but made Himself of no reputation, and took upon Hi the form of a servant, and was made in the likeness of me: and being found in fashion as a man, He humbled Himself, and became obedient unto death, even the death of the cross.
 Philippians 2:4-8